YCoeusZ/OAM6GH5slDAHadnQ/README.md

 ### CV and Metric Summary

 We will take advantage the pre-built repeated stratified kfold method of sklean package.
-We will universally use 5 splits and 20 repeats, that is 100 "tasks" in total for each model (with certain hyper-parameters) (so that the CV concludes before I concluded being alive).
+We will universally use 5 splits and 20 repeats, that is 100 trials in total for each model (with certain hyper-parameters) (so that the CV concludes before I concluded being alive).

 This brings us to the metric(s) we will use to judge our model, we will describe them in both technical and intuitive context (The intuitive description might not be fully rigorous):